Traceback your Blackseed oil

 Farmer in Asiut, Egypt

-Abdel-Ghaffar is a partner with SEKEM for 15 years.
-He uses organic material and compost with no pesticide.
-SEKEM covers all their needs and takes samples for analyzing the quality of the soil
+Abdel-Ghaffar is a partner with SEKEM for 15 years, growing biodynamic crop on his farm called Abdel-Ghaffar Farm.
+He uses biodynamic preparation and compost with no pesticide.
+SEKEM covers all their needs and takes samples for analyzing the quality of the soil.

 Farmer in Aswan, Egypt

-Saber clarifies that since partnering with SEKEM his income increased.
+Saber has his own Demeter certified farmland in Aswan called Basateen Aswan Farm.
+He clarifies that since partnering with SEKEM his income increased.
 SEKEM always support them with the training needed and provide them with the materials that help them plant in more efficient way

 Using cold pressing techniques allows for less energy usage as it doesn’t require heat or the use of chemical solvents.